-Issue or Area of Concern Method of Review Impact Change Comments Hazardous Waste Sites SEIS review.
+Issue or Area of Concern Method of Review Impact Change Comments possible, construction equipment will be restricted from fording and otherwise disrupting in- stream habitats.
+Hazardous Waste Sites SEIS review.
 No change.
-A Phase I Environmental Site Assessment will be performed if needed prior to right-of-way acquisition and construction to determine the potential for soil and/or groundwater contamination to be present at the project site.
+A Phase I Site Assessment will be performed if needed prior to right-of-way acquisition and construction to determine the potential for soil and/or groundwater contamination to be present at the project site.
 Air Quality SEIS review.
 No change.
 Construction impacts ranging from exhaust emissions from construction equipment to dust generated by construction activities on disturbed earth would be minimized by enforcement of construction specifications and adherence to the VDEQ regulations.